5l1v3r1/plasma-1/README.md

 If you do not want any module you can just remove it from there.
 You can also add your own modules for intel gathering.

+The tool currently supports only python3 and causes issues on windows due to color scheme.

 # Adding New Modules

 Any new module can be added to Plasma.
 Create a python3 module, place it in ./modules and just call it from the main menu.